 Take a minute and look around your house.

-Be creative, we all have items we can find laying around to use that will be great to make a dog costume out of.
+Be creative.
+We all have items we can find lying around to use that will be great to make a dog costume out of.

 Honestly, in my opinion, it is better than going out and spending money on something your dog is probably only going to wear for a short time.

-Here are some ideas that come to mind, oh, and an excellent alternative for dogs that don’t want to wear costumes.
+Here are some great ideas that come to mind oh, and an excellent alternative for dogs that don’t want to wear costumes:

-- Find some construction paper or any heavy-duty paper cut into a shape of a heart, color it red and put the words Ty on it in white with a little yellow star then hang on their collar.
-Then you have a Ty Beanie animal ( the all so popular beanie stuffed animal back in the day.)
+- Find some construction paper or any heavy-duty paper cut into a shape of a heart, color it red and put the words Ty on it in white with a little yellow star, then hang it on their collar.
+Then you have a Ty Beanie animal ( the all-so-popular beanie stuffed animal back in the day.)

-- Find an old sports jersey and make them a team player.even an old t-shirt would work take a sharpie to add some numbers and name.
+- Find an old sports jersey and make them a team player. even an old t-shirt would work-take a sharpie to add some numbers and a name.

-- If you have a yellow t-shirt or sweater glue some cut out heart shapes for eyes and cut out moon shape for mouth and then you have yourself an emoji heart face.
+- If you have a yellow t-shirt or sweater, glue some cut-out heart shapes for the eyes, cut out a moon shape for the mouth, and then have an emoji heart face.

 Dog Costumes and Halloween

 I hope this post about Last Minute Halloween Dog Costumes and Safety Tips was helpful, especially when we are short on time or money.